 New York City based, dancer, choreographer, teacher, and entrepreneur, Brandon Cournay, is originally from Walled Lake, MI and received his BFA in Dance from The Juilliard School.
 Brandon is currently the Associate Artistic Director of KEIGWIN + COMPANY and a dancer with the Mark Morris Dance Group.

-As a freelance artist, Brandon has performed in the Radio City Christmas Spectacular and with the The Metropolitan Opera Ballet, New York Theatre Ballet, The Chase Brock Experience, Company XIV, Schoen Movement Company and Morphoses.
+As a freelance artist, Brandon has performed in the Radio City Christmas Spectacular and with the The Metropolitan Opera Ballet, New York Theatre Ballet, The Chase Brock Experience, Company XIV, Schoen Movement Company, Dance Heginbotham, and Morphoses.

 TV/Film/industrial credits include: PBS’ Great Performances, Musical Chairs (HBO), Puma, Sesame Street, and Target.
 He has been the Associate Choreographer/Movement Director for My Fair Lady (Bay Street), The Wildness (Ars Nova), Coriolanus (Off-Broadway) and I Am Anne Hutchinson/I Am Harvey Milk, starring Andrew Lippa and Kristin Chenoweth.

 Brandon is an award-winning choreographer and a sought after guest teacher.
 He has a passion for teaching all ages and abilities, from dance studios to conventions and universities.
 As an educator and repetiteur, Brandon has worked with The Pennsylvania Ballet, The Juilliard School/Nord Anglia Education, Whim W’Him, Montclair University, Marymount Manhattan College, Rutgers University, Barnard College, and Southeast Missouri State University.